Computing higher Leray-Serre spectral sequences of towers of fibrations: Study of the -page

 \begin{proposition} Consider the chain complexes $C_* (G_0) \otimes \cdots \otimes C_* (G_{m-1})\otimes C_* (B)$ and $C_* (G_0) \otimes_{t_0} (\cdots \otimes_{t_{m-2}} (C_* (G_{m-1})\otimes_{t_{m-1}} C_* (B)))$, with the filtration $\{ F_{p(P;m)} \}$ defined before.
 Let $\delta \= d'-d$ denote the difference between the two differentials (that is, the perturbation associated with the $(m+1)$-fold twisted tensor product).
 Then~(\ref{eq:cond_diff_pPk}) holds, for all $P\=(p_1,\ldots ,p_m)\in \Z^m$; we have therefore isomorphisms $S^*(P;m)\cong S'^*(P;m)$ and $S(P;m)\cong S'(P;m)$, for all $P\=(p_1,\ldots ,p_m)\in \Z^m$. \end{proposition} \begin{proof} The case for $m=2$ has already been detailed in the proof of Proposition~\ref{prop:F_tensor}; see also Figure \ref{fig:T2_Filtr_Tensor}.
 In order to prove the general case, it is sufficient to iterate the argument presented therein. \end{proof}

-\begin{remark} Proposition~\ref{prop:isopages2} says that also for the terms of the page $\{S(P;m)\}$ immediately preceding the $2$-page $\{S^*(P;m)\}$ in the secondary connection (see Section \ref{sec:SSys_over_downsets}) we have isomorphisms when comparing the spectral systems associated with the twisted and non-twisted tensor product of chain complexes.
+\begin{remark} Proposition~\ref{prop:isopages2} says that also for the terms of the page $\{S(P;m)\}$ immediately preceding the $2$-page $\{S^*(P;m)\}$ in the secondary connection (see Section \ref{sec:SSys_over_downsets}) we have isomorphisms when comparing the higher spectral sequences associated with the twisted and non-twisted tensor product of chain complexes.
 Nevertheless, we saw in Section \ref{sec:m_fibrations} that the vertical reductions of~(\ref{eq:mcrpr-efhm}) are well-behaved (that is, they give isomorphic terms) only from the $2$-page on.
-Therefore, keeping in mind that the spectral system we are considering is originally defined on the chain complex $C_*(G_0 \times_{\tau_0} ( \cdots \times_{\tau_{m-2}} (G_{m-1}\times_{\tau_{m-1}} B)))$, we cannot give an explicit formula for the terms of the page $\{S(P;m)\}$, but only for the $2$-page $\{S^*(P;m)\}$. \end{remark}
+Therefore, keeping in mind that the higher spectral sequence we are considering is originally defined on the chain complex $C_*(G_0 \times_{\tau_0} ( \cdots \times_{\tau_{m-2}} (G_{m-1}\times_{\tau_{m-1}} B)))$, we cannot give an explicit formula for the terms of the page $\{S(P;m)\}$, but only for the $2$-page $\{S^*(P;m)\}$. \end{remark}

 In summation, the results and considerations of the present section provide a proof of Theorem~\ref{thm:Serre-Matschke-simpl}, along with an explanation of the reason why the $2$-page is the only page of the secondary connection for which the presented arguments give an explicit formula.